VirusTotal/yara/docs/modules/pe.rst

     .. versionadded:: 3.7.2

     Value of IMAGE_OPTIONAL_HEADER::SizeOfHeaders.
-This is the total virtual size of header and all sections.

-.. c:type:: size_of_headers

-    .. versionadded:: 3.7.2

-    Value of IMAGE_OPTIONAL_HEADER::SizeOfHeaders.
-This is the total virtual size of header and all sections.
+This is the raw data size of the PE headers including DOS header, file header, optional header and all section headers.
+	When PE is mapped to memory, this value is subject to aligning up to SectionAlignment.

 .. c:type:: characteristics